ShannonIanthe/BCS-Algorithms/03_react/block03/description.md

 Write a class component, with an input that takes the data from the user, the data is then displayed (rendered) as an `h1` in the page.

-If no text is provided it should display a text saying "no text provided!"
+If no text is provided it should display a text saying "no data provided!"

 > You should use the `onChange` event